 This troubleshoot will do some required changes if needed.
 But, if it is unable to find out the issue, then you can try next solution.

-Solution: 4 System Performance Troubleshooter.
+System Performance Troubleshooter.

 After system maintenance troubleshooter, you need to try out system performance troubleshooter.
 It will fix the performance issues, which you’re facing due to WMI provider host.
 If you’re using Windows 7, then you can try out it.
-But, if you’re on the latest version of Windows, then this tool will be missing from your PC.
+But, if you’re on the latest version of Windows, then this tool might be missing from your PC.